 The course will be either a simple 'sausage' (windward / leeward) or a triangle style Olympic course.

-It is important to keep it simple; with only two or three marks and keep the total distance to be sailed short.
-Course examples are shown below.
-Competitors should not need to write the course down.
+It is important to keep it simple; with only two - four marks and keep the total distance to be sailed short.

 Get the patrol boat to help lay the course - good radio communication is really important.